marticliment/ElevenClock/.github/ISSUE_TEMPLATE/bug-report--something-is-not-working-as-expected-.md

 ```
 Please paste here the log (Go to ElevenClock Settings -> Scroll to the bottom -> Open ElevenClock Log).

-If the issue can be reproduced (As an example: After waiting 5 mintues, the clock shows a wrong format), please send the log AFTER reproducing the issue (1.
+If the issue can be reproduced (As an example: After waiting 5 minutes, the clock shows a wrong format), please send the log AFTER reproducing the issue (1.
 Launch ElevenClock, 2.
 Reproduce the issue, 3.
 Paste the log)

 ```